I write comic book reviews that NOBODY has ever asked for!

 PENCILS: Sergio Carrera

 When Bruce Wayne's Halloween charity auction is attacked by Killer Moth, it's up to Batgirl and Robin to save the day.

 I'm pleasantly surprised to find two good stories in a row!
 Maybe there's hope for these Halloween Specials after all.
 The title is a bit misleading as Batman doesn't make an appearance here, except as Bruce Wayne.
 The story is illustrated in a realistic style that adds a lot to the feel of it. . .which is almost like revisiting Batman: Year One a little later on down the line (especially since Robin is very young).
 All in all, a great little story.
 4 OUT OF 5

 PENCILS: Dustin Nguyen

-Damian Wayne tracks down a demented dentist on Halloween Night in defiance of Batman's (Dick Grayson) specific orders to stay at home.
+Damian Wayne tracks down a demented dentist on Halloween Night in defiance of Batman's ( Grayson) specific orders to stay at home.